JonasTisell/youtube_imagehost/README.md

 d - Autodownloads image (_Credit to [Codesiderations](http://www.codesiderations.com/2017/02/09/blogger-amp-proxy.html)_)

-p - Makes the image bigger than the size, and crops it
+p - Does almost the same thing as c, but different positioning

 a / mm - Shows the old default profile-picture (blue square with a star inside) - Always shows if parameter starts with mm (can have anything behind)